 The Confederation of British Industry (CBI) estimates that with no deal, 90% of the UK’s goods exports to the EU by value would face tariffs.
 The average tariff on UK exports to the bloc would be 4.3 percent, it calculates, while the average on imports from the EU into the UK would be around 5.7 percent.
 Tariffs in some sectors – for example in agriculture and food, the car industry and textiles – would be “significantly higher”.

-- Brexiteers say higher tariffs faced by exporters could be offset by a more favourable exchange rate created by the fall in the value of the pound.
+- Brexiteers argue that the UK could survive EU tariffs, and that higher tariffs faced by exporters could be offset by a more favourable exchange rate created by the fall in the value of the pound.
 However, a report by one group of economists found that UK exports had been damaged, not boosted, since the referendum.

 - Pro-Brexit economists also quote estimates suggesting that import tariffs from EU countries could generate significant revenue for the UK.
 But a report by the think-tank UK in a Changing Europe says revenue gains from import tariffs would come at a cost of higher consumer prices.

-- Some no-deal economists have also claimed that the UK could unilaterally drop all tariffs, slashing consumer prices.
+Some no-deal economists have also claimed that the UK could unilaterally drop all tariffs, slashing consumer prices.
 Their critics agree that prices would come down – but, they argue, so would protection for various sectors of the economy.
-There’ve been warnings that much UK manufacturing, including the car industry, as well as British farming would be severely damaged by total exposure to global competition.
+There’ve been warnings that much UK manufacturing – including the car industry – as well as British agriculture would be severely damaged by total exposure to global competition.